-There are several types of glass paperweights.
-Among those most collected are:
+There are several distinctive styles of glass paperweights, and among those most collected are:

-Bohemian - These weights were popular among the Victorians and were cut spheres of ruby glass.
+- Bohemian - These paperweights were popular during the Victorian period and often manifest as cut spheres of ruby glass.

-Crown - Twisted ribbons of color and lace radiate from the crown to the base.
+- Crown - These paperweights were designed with twisted ribbons of color and lace which radiated from the crown to the base.

-Lampwork - Lampwork paperweights have objects like flowers or butterflies made out of colored glass surrounded by the clear glass dome.
+- Lampwork - Lampwork paperweights have objects like flowers or butterflies made out of colored glass embedded inside a clear glass dome.

-Millefiori - These contain cross sections of tiny, multicolored rods put together to resemble flowers.
+- Millefiori - These paperweights contain cross sections of tiny, multicolored rods put together to resemble flowers.

-Sulfide - Popular during the Classic period these paperweights have a cameo-like portrait in the dome.
+- Sulfide - These paperweights have a cameo-like portrait set inside the dome.

-Swirl or Ribbon - Opaque rods or bands of up to three colors decorate the inside of the dome.
+- Swirl or Ribbon - Opaque rods or bands of up to three colors decorate the inside of these paperweight domes.

 - Boston & Sandwich